tsahara/r7rs/content/procs.md

 ### 6.13.2.
 Input
 {{< label "inputsection" >}}

-If \var{port} is omitted from any input procedure, it defaults to the value returned by ``(current-input-port)``.
+If _port_ is omitted from any input procedure, it defaults to the value returned by ``(current-input-port)``.
 It is an error to attempt an input operation on a closed port.